SylvainTran/cart315_w2021_prototype3/README.md

 - FPS immersive ride on a railcoaster
 - Life or death questions having to do with your memories
 - It's Educative Now : Improve your child's memory and skills by Showing Them What Happens If You FAIL!
-(You EXPLODE!)
+(You fall down 35 miles and EXPLODE ALL OVER THE PLACE!)